 254 GEOCHEMISTRY The application of basic concepts in chemistry to geological problems, including solution geochemistry, weathering, mineral paragenesis, and the effects of pressure and temperature.
-Prerequisite: 250, 155 or 156 or permission of instructor.
+Prerequisite: Chemistry 1, 2; 155 or 156 or permission of instructor.
 Three hours.
 Drake.

 262, 263 SEMINAR IN PETROLOGY Modern concepts of the evolution of igneous and metamorphic rocks.
 Emphasis directed toward application of petrologic concepts to interpretations of earth history and tectonophysics.
-Pre-requisite: 156 or equivalent.
+Prerequisite: 156 or equivalent.
 Three hours.
-Doolan.
+Hannah.

-270 INVERTEBRATE PALEONTOLOGY Classification, geological distribution, evolution, paleoecology and morphology of major invertebrate fossil groups.
+270 INVERTEBRATE PALEONTOLOGY Description, classification, indentification, and interpretation of selected invertebrate fossil groups.
+Individual projects and field trips.
 Prerequisite: 121, or permission.
 Three hours.
 Hunt.

 272 RECENT SEDIMENTATION Investigation of recent sedimentary environments using geolimnological and oceanographic techniques.
-Group and individual projects.
-Field oriented with use of the University research boats.
-Prerequisites: 155 or 42 and permission of instructor.
+Group and individual field projects.
+Prerequisites: 155 or equivalent.
 Three hours.
 Hunt.

 275 GEOLOGY OF OIL AND GAS Origin, migration and entrapment of petroleum.
 Geology and classification of source and reservoir rocks and traps.
 Methods of subsurface analysis of sedimentary rocks and basin analysis.
-Pre-requisite: 155 or permission.
+Prerequisite: 155 or permission.
 Three hours.
+Bucke.